wkolowski/Type-Theory-Wishlist/README.md

 comp (f : A -> B) (g : B -> C) (x : A) : C := g (f x)
 ```

 We can omit writing implicit arguments altogether when they are easily inferable from something else.
 This piece of syntax is inspired by [Idris 2](https://idris2.readthedocs.io/en/latest/tutorial/typesfuns.html#implicit-arguments).
 We will call it "super implicit arguments".
-It is used pretty often in this repo, almost always with `A` and `B` standing for types.
+It is used pretty often in this repo, almost always with `A` and `B` standing in for types.

 There are also other kinds of implicitness, like looking up typeclass instances, but these are dealth with by [records](#records).